progtologist/gretl/README.md

 All localization files are moved to lang folder.
 CMake scripts are under the cmake/Modules folder.
 The rest of the files have been placed under etc (and are not yet considered).
-The doc folder contains current documentation, eventually it will contain doxygen files.
+The doc folder contains current documentation, with support for doxygen documentation.
-The test folder will contain unit test (gtest).
+The test folder contains gretl default tests.
+It has support for the GoogleTest Framework.
 The share folder contains the xml UI files and common files of the project.

 ## How to compile: